eucalyptus/se34euca/selenium_ide/README.md

 chk-launch-myinst -- Verifies that instance named "myinst" shows up on Instances Landing Page filtered by running instances

-chk-release-ip -- Verifies IP address count on Dashboard is 0
+chk-release-ip -- Verifies that IP address count on Dashboard is 0

-chk-security-gr-add-rules
+chk-security-gr-add-rules -- Opens security group expando and prints protocol #4

-chk-terminate-instance
+chk-terminate-instance -- Verifies that running instance count on Dashboard is 0

 chk-terminate-instance-1